pR0Ps/Entrust-IdentityGuard-Unblocker/README.md

 It's not something you choose to install, it's something you're forced to install by your IT department.

-In the interest of getting some work done (without buying a new phone), I created this Xposed module to bypass their checks for root and custom ROMs.
+In the interest of getting some work done (without buying a new phone), I created this Xposed module to bypass the checks for root and custom ROMs.

 Just install, enable, reboot, and you're done.
 Get back to work.